blankworker1/AA/README.md

 and anonymous creators
 into a single cultural fabric.

-AA is a movement that grows slowly, then suddenly, as it reaches critical mass.
-It is not a rebellion,
-nor a retreat,
-but unfolding the future that we already knew.

 A new way of seeing.
 A new way of feeling.
 A new way of valuing.
 A new way of belonging.

-And above all:
-a new way of letting art breathe without baggage.
+AA is a movement that grows slowly, then suddenly, as it gains momentum.
+It is not a rebellion,
+nor a retreat,
+but unfolding a future that we already knew.

 ## APPENDIX #1 - MINE